Updated: Mar 20

 My friends and I have created our own version of 'trauma dumping', but instead of talking about our trauma without the other's consent we dump on each other's trauma but one upping each other.
 For example, my one friend (we'll call her M) started the game at age 11 when her parents got divorced, then my other friend (let's call her T) decided to one up M by having a stroke at 19, but now I'm in the lead because my mom died.

 Honestly when the three of us get together and joke about this stuff we do get a variety of strange looks.
 I'm convinced that people who look at you like you're crazy when making jokes about your trauma haven't gotten the chance to feel the full extent of the pain the Universe can bestow upon us humans.

 So how did I become the funniest person I know?

 Step number one is having someone close to you die -- that'll usually do the trick.

 Step two is accepting that if you're not joking you're crying.

 Step three is just rolling with it.

-Not sure if this all makes sense but it feels damn good to get the words out onto the virtual page here.
+One day I am sure I will be able to deal with the pain without having to joke about it, but right now if the humor allows me to stay positive on the daily then I will take it.
 If anyone wants to start a new trauma dumping game with me just leave me a comment, its surprisingly fun laughing with people about how your life unexpectedly blew up!